 1.1.
 What Personal Information we collect and why

-We collect your first and last name and nickname so we can:
+We collect your first name, last name and nickname so we can:

 - address you in communications;

-- help teachers (and sometimes other students) at your institution identify you; and
+- help Educators (and sometimes other students) at your institution identify you; and

 - award certificates of achievement in your name.